 It is important that your business not only owns the content on the website, but also the domain name it uses.
 Your domain name is the unique way in which your website is identified on the internet.
 Every domain name is unique and cannot be duplicated so when you register your domain name, you will have exclusive rights to use it.

 If you need help with how to patent a website name, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.